jallajs/jalla/README.md

 $ jalla index.js
 ```

-### Development vs. Production
+### Working With Jalla
+Jalla has a *watch mode* and a *production mode*.
+Setting the environment
+variable `NODE_ENV` to anything but `development` will cause jalla to perform
+more expensive compilation and optimizations on your code.

 If the environment variable `NODE_ENV` is missing, jalla assumes you are in
-development and will default to *watch-mode* which observes files for changes
+development and will default to *watch mode* which observes files for changes
 and recompiles them on the fly.
-Setting `NODE_ENV` to anything but `development`
-will cause jalla to perform more expensive compilation and optimizations on your
-code and will stop watching for file changes.

 ```bash
 $ NODE_ENV=production jalla index.js
 ```